farre/midas/docs/USAGE.md

 ![Toggle hex](./toggle_hex.gif)

+In the "watch" window you can toggle hexadecimal formatting for values by just placing `,x` behind the variable name, so for foo: `foo,x`.

 ## Watch variables

 To add a contiguous set of variables to to watch (for instance they're behind some pointer or array), the syntax is the same as in GDB's command line: `*foo@10` (dereference foo and take 10 elements).